SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/heroku.md

    Opening sumologic for sharp-mountain-4005
    ```

    This opens up a Sumo Logic trail account.
 Fill up the Sumo Logic onboarding form with the relevant details and click on **Get Started** to use Sumo Logic.
-The Sumo Logic add-on for Heroku sets the value of _sourceCategory for your Heroku log data to “heroku”.
-   It is recommended to use a single add-on for multiple applications.
+The Sumo Logic add-on for Heroku sets the value of _sourceCategory for your Heroku log data to “heroku”.It is recommended to use a single add-on for multiple applications.

 * Provisioning the Sumo Logic add-on via the **UI** allows us to monitor a single app.
 The steps to do so are as follows:
    1. Log into the [Heroku Dashboard](https://dashboard.heroku.com/) to view information about your apps.